Point Cloud Color Constancy: Point Cloud Color Constancy

 To include more local information, feature extraction is boosted by aggregating the global feature $\textbf{P}_{global}$ and the intermediate output from first MLP group to be $\textbf{P}_{local}\in\mathbb{R}^{N\times{1088}}$.
 Then $\textbf{P}_{local}$ is reduced to $\textbf{P}_{illums}=[\textbf{P}_{illum},\textbf{W}_{s}]\in\mathbb{R}^{N\times{4}}$ by MLP, where $\textbf{P}_{illum}\in\mathbb{R}^{N\times{3}}$ represents the illumination estimation of each point, and spatial illuminant matrix $\textbf{W}_s\in\mathbb{R}^{N\times{1}}$.
 Mathematically global illuminant $\hat{\textbf{E}}_{global}\in\mathbb{R}^{1\times3}$ can be achieved by :

-where softmax normalize $\textbf{W}_s$ into \{0,1\} as a probability mask.
+where softmax normalizes $\textbf{W}_s$ into \{0,1\} as a probability mask.
 The global illuminant is employed for global color constancy.
-The probability mask and local illuminant can later be leveraged for the trial in local AWB and relighting.
+The probability mask and local illuminant can later be leveraged for the trial in local AWB.

 \textbf{Loss Function} Similar to the prior arts, we use the recovery angular loss $\mathcal{L}_{ang}$ as our loss function: where $\hat{\textbf{E}}$ is the predicted illumination vector and $\textbf{E}$ is the ground truth illumination label.
 With the loss, our net converges in an end-to-end way.